aws-powertools/powertools-lambda-typescript/docs/index.md

 ???+ hint "Support this project by using Lambda Layers :heart:"
     Lambda Layers allow us to understand who uses this library in a non-intrusive way.
 This helps us justify and gain future investments for other Lambda Powertools languages.

-    When using Layers, you can add Lambda Powertools as a dev dependency (or as part of your virtual env) to not impact the development process.
+    When using Layers, you can add Lambda Powertools as a dev dependency to not impact the development process.

 ### Lambda Layer